Skip to content

 • What’s a Lasting Power of Attorney?

-• How much does a solicitor charge for Lasting Power of Attorney?
+• How much does a solicitor charge for Power of Attorney?

 • How much does a Lasting Power of Attorney cost?